AgiRang/davidrang.github.io/README.md

 ```
 ---
 layout: page
-title: "About"
+title: "introduce"
-permalink: /about/
+permalink: /introduce/
-active: about
+active: introduce
 ---
 ```

-**Archive**
+**portfolio**

-Archive page is sorting posts by tags.
+portfolio page is sorting posts by tags.
 No more than one tag in one post.

 Good: